 Less common causes

 Lung cancer Lung Cancer Lung cancer is the leading cause of cancer death in both men and women.
 About 85% of cases are related to cigarette smoking.
 One common symptom is a persistent cough or a change in the character... read more that starts in the lungs is an important cause in smokers over age 40.
 However, cancer that has spread to the lungs from elsewhere in the body rarely causes hemoptysis.
 Fungal infection with Aspergillus (called aspergillosis Aspergillosis Aspergillosis is an infection, usually of the lungs, caused by the fungus Aspergillus.
 A ball of fungus fibers, blood clots, and white blood cells may form in the lungs or sinuses.
 People... read more ) is increasingly recognized as a cause but is not as common as cancer.
 Tuberculosis Tuberculosis (TB) Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
-It usually affects the lungs.
-Tuberculosis is spread mainly when people breathe... read more is a possible cause.
+It usually affects the lungs, but almost any organ can be involved.
+Tuberculosis... read more is a possible cause.

 Other causes include a blood clot in an artery in a lung (pulmonary embolism Pulmonary Embolism (PE) Pulmonary embolism is the blocking of an artery of the lung (pulmonary artery) by a collection of solid material brought through the bloodstream (embolus)—usually a blood clot (thrombus) or... read more ) and, less commonly, inflammation of blood vessels (vasculitis) in the lung, such as Goodpasture syndrome Goodpasture Syndrome Goodpasture syndrome is an uncommon autoimmune disorder in which bleeding into the lungs and progressive kidney failure occur.
 People usually have difficulty breathing and may cough up blood... read more or granulomatosis with polyangiitis Granulomatosis with Polyangiitis Granulomatosis with polyangiitis often begins with inflammation of small- and medium-sized blood vessels and tissues in the nose, sinuses, throat, lungs, or kidneys.
 The cause is unknown.
 The... read more .
 Heart failure and heart valve disorders can rarely cause mild hemoptysis.